olvap80/InstantRTOS/README.md

 ## Why not &lt;programming_langulage_name&gt; for RTOS instead of C++?
-Googling in the area of embedded programming leads to answers in C and it is more easy to integrate from C++ than from any other language.
+Googling in the area of embedded programming leads to answers in C and it is more easy to integrate from C++, than from any other language.

 Embedded is still around C (and C++), any "exotic" languages are hard to integrate with "plain old C")) Those "exotic" languages usually have big runtime, non deterministic garbage collection,